sosmongare/invoice-api/README.md

 php artisan key:generate
 ```

-5. Configure your database in the `.env` file.
+5. Configure your database and mail settings for sending invoice in the `.env` file.

 6. Run migrations and seed the database: